eu-digital-identity-wallet/eudi-srv-verifier-endpoint/README.md

 - `issuer_chain`: If provided, a PEM encoded X509 Certificate chain (including start and end markers) of a Verifiable Credential Issuer trusted during this Transaction.
 - `authorization_request_scheme`: If provided, it will be used as the scheme part of the URI contained inside the QR code
 - `profile`: Profile that is applicable for this authorization request.
 Either `openid4vp` or `haip`.
 When `haip` is used, the requirements of [High Assurance Interoperability Profile](https://openid.net/specs/openid4vc-high-assurance-interoperability-profile-1_0.html#name-openid-for-verifiable-prese) are enforced.
-- `intended_use_id`: If provided, identifies one of the configured Wallet Relying Party Registration Certificates to be used for this Transaction.
+- `intended_use_id`: If provided, identifies one of the configured Wallet Relying Party Intended Uses to be used with this Transaction.
+The relevant Wallet Relying Party Registration Certificate will be included in the Authorization Request.
-- `registration_certificate`: If provided, a Wallet Relying Party Registration Certificate JWT to be used for this Transaction.
+- `registration_certificate`: If provided, a Wallet Relying Party Registration Certificate, serialized using JWS Compact Serialization, to be used with this Transaction.

 > [!NOTE]
 > `intended_use_id` and `registration_certificate` are mutually exclusive.
-Use `intended_use_id` to reference a configured registration certificate, or `registration_certificate` to provide one directly in the transaction initialization request.
+Use `intended_use_id` to reference a configured Intended Use, or `registration_certificate` to provide your Registration Certificate directly in the Transaction initialization request.

 This endpoint can produce either JSON or a QR code depending on the Accept header received.
 It can either: